 Breakfast examples: Have a few slices of wholegrain toast, spread with nut butter and top with banana slices.
 Or top your morning porridge with a dollop of Greek yogurt and a sprinkling of dried cranberries.

 Drinks are great for getting in some extra calories.
-Smoothies are a good choice – you can make in advance and add healthy extras such as wheat germ, iron-rich leafy greens, nut butter, protein powders and seeds.
+Smoothies are a good choice you can make in advance, plus you can add healthy extras such as wheat germ, iron-rich leafy greens, nut butter, protein powders and seeds.
 Experiment with ingredients to find your favourite combo.
+For more inspiration check out our blog on how to build a great smoothie.

 Try to pick foods that pack in the nutrients.
 Good choices are lean meats, poultry, eggs, nuts, pulses, oily fish, olive oil, avocado, nuts, oats and full-fat dairy foods, e.g. milk, yogurt, cheese.